CarettaCaretta11/recipe-api/README.md

 # Recipe API

 This is a REST API for working with recipes.
 It implements the CRUD functionalities, as well as some additional features, such as image upload and filtering.
+Token-based authentication system is used to validate private requests.

 ## Install
     git clone https://github.com/CarettaCaretta11/recipe-api.git